 Signing up for the Hoffman Academy piano learning course gives you access to 300+ learning videos.
 Mr. Hoffman teaches everything from the basics of playing by ear to sheet music reading in the teaching videos.
 Your child won’t get confused about what and how to practice.
 Hoffman Academy has a structured learning plan that tracks learning development and suggests new areas to explore.

 They make the piano-learning journey interactive, fun, and rewarding for children.
-They keep lessons interesting, so forcing your kids to attend piano lessons is out of the question.
+They keep lessons interesting, so forcing your kids to attend online piano lessons is out of the question.
 If you’re little pianist already receives in-person lessons, it can be used as additional training to speed up learning and makes teaching lessons easier.

 For years, the standard way of teaching kids piano was to learn under a teacher.
 While this has had some advantages since teachers can provide real time feedback, but the system has its faults.
 A human teacher could get frustrated if your child makes too many mistakes.